FixingPixels/Aegis/docs/getting_started.md

 ## Command Rules

 Aegis uses text-based commands that start with `/aegis`.
+These commands are meant to be typed in your AI assistant's chat window, not in your terminal.
+They help guide your AI assistant in managing your project.

 Here are the core rules:

+1. **Commands are for AI chat**: Always type commands in your AI assistant's chat window
-1. **Case-insensitive**: Commands work regardless of case
+2. **Case-insensitive**: Commands work regardless of case
-2. **Must start with `/aegis`**: All commands begin with this prefix
+3. **Must start with `/aegis`**: All commands begin with this prefix
-3. **Can be used anytime**: Commands work at any point during a session
+4. **Can be used anytime**: Commands work at any point during a session
-4. **Maintains context**: Context is preserved between commands
+5. **Maintains context**: Context is preserved between commands

 ## Quick Start

 ### Step 1: Initialize Aegis in Your Project

-You can initialize Aegis in two ways:
+You can initialize Aegis by typing one of these commands in your AI assistant's chat window:

 1. In the current directory:
 ```bash